+Autonomy / independence Only you alone but no external forces determine your action.

+Competence / effectance You feel capable and effective rather than incompetent or ineffective.

+Relatedness / belonging You are in regular close contact to people who care about you.

+Self-actualizing / meaning You feel your life is meaningful because you develop your best potentials.

+Security / control You feel safe and control your life.

+Money / luxury You feel that you can buy what you want.

+Influence / popularity You feel liked, respected, and as an influencer.

+Physical thriving You feel healthy and in well taken care off.

+Self-esteem / self-respect You feel like a worthy person, as good as anyone else.

+Pleasure-stimulation You feel enjoyment and pleasure rather than boredom and under-stimulation.

-In short: We feel fine when we alone determine our life – declaredly without getting bored, when we get respect from others as well as attention from our intimates, and last but not least, when we are healthy and in a reasonably financial state.
+In short: We feel fine if we determine our own life, without getting bored; If we get respect from others as well as attention from our intimates; And last but not least, if we are healthy and in a reasonably good financial state.

-Isn’t it hilarious that nearly any need of the list is on the verge of colliding with the IoT idea and its joined technology?
+Isn’t it hilarious that nearly any need on that list is on the verge of colliding with the IoT idea and adjacent technologies?
 The future interconnectedness of our complete habitat incapacitates the user under the guise of convenience.
 For now, a connected home or workspace is so expensive that only the rich can afford it.
-Artificial Intelligence in combination with conversational interfaces will sooner or later substitute our social relationships to humans.
-Long-established skimming strategies squeeze the data out of the user and convert him from former centre to product.
-Let’s face it – living in the observant IoT will expose the user defenceless to the data industry, if nobody puts an end to the unnatural separation of human and his own data.
+Artificial intelligence in combination with conversational interfaces might sooner or later substitute our social relationships to humans.
+Long-established skimming strategies squeeze the data out of the user and convert them from former centre to future product.
+Let’s face it: If nobody puts an end to the unnatural separation of humans and their own data, then living in an ever-observant IoT will expose the user to the data industry without a defence.

-In their paper “From the Internet of Computers, to the Internet of Things”, Friedemann Mattern and Christian Floerkemeier stated that the Internet already has changed from a technological to a socio-technological system, with a likewise social, creative and political dimension.
-But in the development of the IoT, the importance of its non-technological aspects is becoming even more apparent, since it adds an entirely new quality to these non-technological aspects.
-(Mattern, Floerkemeier, 2010) So, where are those aspects?
-Unfortunately, our vision for the future so far is driven by a technical utopia we didn’t change since the fifties.
+In their paper “From the Internet of Computers to the Internet of Things”, Friedemann Mattern and Christian Floerkemeier stated that the internet has already changed from a technological to a socio-technological system with social, creative and political dimensions.
+But with the development of IoT, the importance of its non-technological aspects is becoming even more apparent since it adds an entirely new quality to these non-technological aspects (Mattern, Floerkemeier, 2010).
+So where are those aspects?
+Unfortunately, our vision for the future so far is driven by a technical utopia we haven’t significantly updated since the 1950s.
 The German philosopher Harald Welzer states that we are still under the influence of a technology-optimistic image of our future that actually expired as we reached all the defined technological visions.

 We obviously never reviewed our vision for the need to be updated.

 Now, we celebrate the IoT as the fulfilled dreams in which only time travelling is still in the air.
 Technology no longer meets our dreams of the future.
-Welzer accuses that today we are missing particularly social utopia.
-“The world we inhabit made our utopian horizon so narrow that for us the vision of the future is reduced to presence with other means.
+Welzer accuses that today we are missing particularly a social utopia: “The world we inhabit made our utopian horizon so narrow that for us the vision of the future is reduced to presence with other means.
 We need to transform ourselves to be able to build a new vision of the future.”
 (Welzer, 2012)